 Annually IAG also undertakes a materiality assessment process to identify and prioritise risks and opportunities.
 The results of the assessment are used to inform our shared value and sustainability approach and ensure our reporting addresses risks and opportunities that matter most to our stakeholders and our business.

-Details of IAG’s material environmental and social sustainability risks, how IAG manages these risks and details of other shared value and sustainability activities can be found in the shared value pages in the 2017 Annual Review and Sustainability Report and in the shared value area of our website.
-Further information on economic and social risk can be found in Note 3 - Risk - 2017 annual report extract (96.82 KB)
+Details of IAG’s material environmental and social sustainability risks, how IAG manages these risks and details of other shared value and sustainability activities can be found in the shared value pages in the 2018 Annual Review and Safer Communities Report and in the safer communities of our website.
+Further information on economic and social risk can be found in Note 3 - Risk, 2018 annual report (107.79 KB)